Updated: September, 2021

 So let's assume we already have these objects synchronized to our database.
 How do these fit in to our application?

-The choice of how to manage these will often be application-specific, though there are a few common use-cases we can cover.
+The choice of where to link these will often be application-specific, though there are a few common use-cases we can cover.

 A user-based SaaS (typically B2C)